MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

  Continue waiting for the lock with normal (regular) priority.

  SELF
  Exit the online index create DDL operation currently being executed, without taking any action.
-The option **SELF** cannot be used with a `MAX_DURATION` of 0.
+The option **SELF** can't be used with a `MAX_DURATION` of 0.

  BLOCKERS
  Kill all user transactions that block the online index rebuild DDL operation so that the operation can continue.
 The **BLOCKERS** option requires the login to have `ALTER ANY CONNECTION` permission.